dinerojs/dinero.js/README.md

 Dinero.js makes it easy to create, calculate and format monetary values in JavaScript.
 You can perform arithmetic operations, extensively parse and format them, check for a number of things to make your own development process easier and safer.

+**Note:** The library is globally available in the docs for you to be able to test it right in the browser console.

 To get started, you need to create a new Dinero instance.
 Amounts are specified in **cents**.
 You can also specify an [ISO 4217 currency code][wiki:iso-4217] (default is `USD`).

 This represents €50: